-- Once you are approved to take the exam, a unique Test ID and link to register for the national exam will be emailed to you by ASHA staff.
+- Once you are approved to take the exam, a unique Exam Eligibility ID and link to register for the national exam will be emailed to you by ASHA staff.

 - Select the link in the email to register for the exam and to select the test date and location that best meets your needs.

-- You have one year to schedule the exam once you’ve been approved.
+- You have one year to schedule and take the exam once you’ve been approved.

 ASHA is dedicated to making the testing process accessible to all and strives to provide access— to the fullest extent possible—to activities based on awareness of the registrants’ needs.
 The Americans with Disability Act (ADA) provides protection to individuals with disabilities, with a record or history of an impairment/disability or who is regarded as having an impairment/disability.
 The ADA requires the provision of reasonable accommodations to support access to goods, services, facilities, advantages or accommodations offered.
 However, reasonable accommodations will not alter the nature of the exam, result in undue financial and administrative burden, or affect the health and safety of an individual or others.